All Products

 add_feed(self, index, shape, data_type, content)

-• Description: specifies the input tensor of the PyTorch online prediction service to be called.
+• Specifies the input tensor for the PyTorch service.

 • Parameters: